 The following have been accepted as workshops for Entomology 2019.
-Registration and scheduling information will be made available in May.

 From Instars to Adults: Implementing Outreach Activities across Different Education Levels and Audiences

 Sunday, Nov.
 17 │ 8:00 AM – 12:00 PM │ $10 per person (limited to 30 guests)

 This workshop will review different type of outreach projects, displays, and activities that will span all age ranges (children to adults).
 Some activities/projects will focus on reaching students in the classroom (K-12), while others will be aimed more towards reaching the general public.

 Start Advocating Entomology on Social Media!

 Monday, Nov.
 18 │ 8:00 – 9:50 AM │ $5 per person (limit to 30 guests)